wp-plugins/geo-redirector/readme.txt

 == Installation ==

 1.Download the plugin compressed file.
-2.Unzip geo_redirector.zip file.
+2.Unzip geo-redirector.zip file.
-3.Upload geo_redirector folder to the /wp-content/plugins/ directory.
+3.Upload geo-redirector folder to the /wp-content/plugins/ directory.
 4.Activate the plugin through the 'Plugins' menu in WordPress.